Ikennaakuchi/GetGrid/README.md

 # GridMart
-GetGrid is a cutting-edge e-commerce platform designed to deliver a seamless shopping experience for users.
+GridMart is a cutting-edge e-commerce platform designed to deliver a seamless shopping experience for users.
 Key Features:

 User-Centric Interface: Intuitive and user-friendly design ensures an effortless browsing and purchasing experience.